PureJoyMind/LocalChatServer/README.md

 ## Application Workflow
 on first register the user data is stored in an in-memory mongoDb instance. each user also has their public key in their document. if a message in db, has a deprecated user, keep the user name.

+## To Do
+* Add online check functionality
+* Add user list to side bar for online users